alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/RapidModeTimed-v1.md

 | Access           | read-only                                                |
 | Annotation       | org.freedesktop.DBus.Property.EmitsChangedSignal = true  |

-Maximum rapid mode set time.
+Maximum rapid mode set time in minutes.
 Does not change to accomodate already in rapid mode.
 For example, if a fan can only do rapid mode for 30 minutes, then needs to wait before starting a new rapid mode.
-This property will read 30.
-If RapidModeTimeRemaining is set to 15, this property will stay at 30.
-Writing to RapidModeTimeRemaining may generate NotAcceptableDueToInternalState error if device cannot support.
+This property will read
+30. If RapidModeTimeRemaining is set to 15, this property will stay at 30.

 The EmitsChangedSignal of this property should be modified to const once that feature is available.